 - What are the core courses Fellows are required to take?

-Faithful Leadership: Understanding Yourself as a Leader – A practical and deeply reflective class to maximize your potential as a leader and get the most out of this program Adaptive Leadership and Systems Thinking – Learn the core theories of Adaptive Leadership contextualized for faith leaders in the modern world.
-Social Entrepreneurship – A course that examines the practice of identifying, starting, and growing mission-driven ventures that serves the common good and the flourishing of all people.
+Faithful Leadership: Understanding Yourself as a Leader – A practical and deeply reflective class to maximize your potential as a leader and get the most out of this program.
+Adaptive Leadership and Systems Thinking –Learn the core theories of Adaptive Leadership contextualized for faith leaders in the modern world.
+Social Entrepreneurship – A course that examines the practice of identifying, starting, and growing mission-driven ventures that serve the common good and the flourishing of all people.
 Conflict Transformation – A course focused on leading through multi-party disputes and post-conflict reconciliation as faith leaders.
 Understanding your Community & Organizing for Mission – Learn the core principles and strategies for organizing from faith-inspired organizers who have brought about significant change in their communities.
 Change Management – Learn to faithfully lead through cultural, social, and institutional change.
 Church and Non-Profit Administration – A course focused on the essential principles of managing organizations.

 - Do I have to be ordained in the Episcopal Church?